AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `zone` - (Optional) Availability Zone.
 Only available for cloud_type = 8 (Azure).
 Must be in the form 'az-n', for example, 'az-2'.
 Available in provider version R2.17+.
 * `enable_active_standby` - (Optional) Enables [Active-Standby Mode](https://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby).
 Available only with Active Mesh Mode enabled and HA enabled.
 Valid values: true, false.
 Default value: false.
 Available in provider version R2.17.1+.
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this transit gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
-Only available for AWS, Azure, AWSGov, AWSChina and AzureChina gateways.
+Only available for AWS, Azure, AzureGov, AWSGov, AWSChina and AzureChina gateways.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
 AWS, AWSGov and AWSChina allow the following special characters: + - = . _ : / @.
-Azure and AzureChina allows the following special characters: + - = . _ : @.
+Azure, AzureGov and AzureChina allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
 * `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Transit Gateway in seconds.
 Must be a number in the range [20-600].
 The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
 To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.
 * `storage_name` (Optional) Specify a storage account.
 Required if `cloud_type` is 2048 (AzureChina).
 Available as of Provider version 2.19+.